wIlliam23o/wp_site/README.md

 The download_code tag tells my view to look for the projects download_url.
 If its a directory it will use all files in that directory, and if its a single file it will use that instead.
 This info is HTML formatted exactly how I want it, and then returned to the view to use.
 There are a few other tags, they basically do the same thing.
 They gather info about the project, and return an HTML formatted string to display it.
+These 'code snippets' are now template-based, instead of hard-coding html into my views.
+This allows me to easily change a 'snippet' and possibly send more 'context variables' in the future.

 _*Source/File Viewer:*_